• Skip to main content

 What Can You Do with Lemongrass?

 Lemongrass is used as a flavouring ingredient in many Asian dishes, particularly in Thai and Vietnamese food.
 The Thai noodle soup, Khao Soi used a huge amount of lemongrass and is a good way to use it up.
+It’s a great way to flavour other tropical vegetable based dishes if you want to try making something new.

 In cooking, strip off the hard outer green leaves and use the softer core at the base of each stick.
 This can be pure white or sometimes a little purple.
 It’s common to not eat the lemongrass itself, it is present in the soup or curry for flavouring, but stays in your bowl at the end of the meal.